-We assembled a collection of quick & delicious appetizers for any party – tailgating, dinner party, pot-luck, etc.
+We assembled a collection of quick & delicious easy party foods – Small Bites for Big Appetites.
+Use these recipes for any party – tailgating, dinner party, pot-luck, but especially for the holidays when easy can be best.

 Our suggestions: Have a theme, keep it simple, and have some fun.
 We’ve combed the web to find some star-worthy recipes, along with some of our own originals.